OwnZones/efp/README.md

 ```

 The elasticity comes from the protocols ability to adapt to incoming frame size, type, number of concurrent streams and underlying infrastructure.
-Due to it’s elastic behavior the layer between the transport layer and producers/consumers of the data can be kept thin without driving overhead, complexity and delay.
+The layer between the transport layer and producers/consumers of the data can be kept thin without driving overhead, complexity and delay.

 Please read -> **ElasticFrameProtocol.pdf** for more information.

 ## Installation

-Requires cmake version >= **3.10** and **C++11**
+Requires cmake version >= **3.10** and **C++14**

 **Release:**